Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 With the release of the newest The Grinch movie, I was inspired to make something new to add to my Grinch decorations.
 You can find tutorials on how to make a Grinch wreath, Grinch wine bottles, and Grinch decor and gifts by clicking on links.

-This post is part of Dollar Store Christmas challenge so make sure to check out all the other creative projects from amazing craft bloggers at the end of this post!.
-Make sure to also check out how to make personalized cookies for Santa plate with a dollar store plate.
+If you love Dollar Store crafts, make sure to also check out how to make personalized cookies for Santa plate with a dollar store plate.

 I really can’t get enough of these cute Grinch decorations.
 They are super easy to make.
 I have a Free hand-drawn SVG File and a video tutorial for you, so let’s get started!